selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 Man is many things, but he is not rational.
 Man is not the product of his environment.
 Man must know the point where retreat is still possible.
-Man needs for success only ignorance and self-confidence.
-Man should submit to temptations, because no one knows if they are coming back.
-Man should write memoirs, while he can still remember them.
+Man needs for success only ignorance and self-confidence.= Man should submit to temptations, because no one knows if they are coming back.= Man should write memoirs, while he can still remember them.
-Man without a goal suffer from his fate, while man with goal shape it.
-Marry for love not for money, after all who doesn't love money.
-Marry only when you have the money for the divorce.
+Man without a goal suffer from his fate, while man with goal shape it.= Marry for love not for money, after all who doesn't love money.= Marry only when you have the money for the divorce.
-Mathematics is the alphabet by which God has described the universe.
-Melancholy is the pleasure of being sad.
+Mathematics is the alphabet by which God has described the universe.= Melancholy is the pleasure of being sad.
-Mistakes are useful, but only if you find them quickly.
-Mistrust is bad armour, that does more restraining than protecting.
-Moms like to forget that the umbilical cord is already separated at birth.
-Money and weapons are no substitute for brain and willpower.
+Mistakes are useful, but only if you find them quickly.= Mistrust is bad armour, that does more restraining than protecting.= Moms like to forget that the umbilical cord is already separated at birth.= Money and weapons are no substitute for brain and willpower.
 Money does not make you happy, but you're better off with misfortune when you're not poor.
 Money doesn't smell, when they are deserved.
 Most people need more love, than they deserve.
-Most people use their young age to ruin their old age.
-Mutual memories are often the best peacemakers.
+Most people use their young age to ruin their old age.= Mutual memories are often the best peacemakers.=
-My bed and I are in love, but the alarm clock doesn't want to accept it.
-My head cinema deserves an Oscar.
+My bed and I are in love, but the alarm clock doesn't want to accept it.= My head cinema deserves an Oscar.
-My motivation and I have relationship problems and currently we live separately.
-My neighbors listen to good music, regardless of their will.
+My motivation and I have relationship problems and currently we live separately.= My neighbors listen to good music, regardless of their will.
 My only consistency is my permanent inconsistency.
 My performances are based on past experiences.
-Never forget that you are a child who is curious.
+Never forget that you are a child who is curious.=
-New love begins where the old one stops to hurt.
+New love begins where the old one stops to hurt.=
-Nice to meet you and that is only a slight exaggeration.
-No man is free, where man is also a slave to his independence.
-No time is so bad, so that man cannot be honest.
+Nice to meet you and that is only a slight exaggeration.= No man is free, where man is also a slave to his independence.= No time is so bad, so that man cannot be honest.
 Nobody is useless, he can still serve as a bad example.
 Not to speak of itself is a very noble hypocrisy.
 Nothing in the history of life is more stable than the change.
 Nothing is as terrible as the power of stupidity in the smart people.
-Nothing is believed as strongly as that about what we know the least.
-Nothing is more ignorant as the ignorance of certainty.
+Nothing is believed as strongly as that about what we know the least.= Nothing is more ignorant as the ignorance of certainty.
-Nothing is taken as seriously in Germany as the preparation for fun.
-Nothing to do increases the freedom in the world.
+Nothing is taken as seriously in Germany as the preparation for fun.= Nothing to do increases the freedom in the world.
-Now I am both educated and bored.
+Now I am both educated and bored.=
 Obstacles and difficulties are steps from which we rise up.
 Often one is upset about criticism, because one knows it was justified.
 Often people prefer the desire more than the fulfillment.